yoogol/project-one/README.md

 - add animation to words: exploding, changing colors, blinking etc.
   - make the word explode when it hits the ground
 - fix flickering

-- update words so they don't have mistakes
-- make the typed word and status appear on the scoreboard [x]
 - greeting pop-up
 - add ability to create additional players
 - add sounds